Judges

 Judges are expected to objectively evaluate student projects using the CSRSEF judging guidelines, which will be provided for you on the day of the fair.
 In addition, Judges are also expected to provide positive feedback to all participants and participate in deciding on the awards for your category (or special award).

-Your virtual presence is required on Fair day from 8 am until around 2pm.
+Your physical presence is required on Fair day from 8 am until around 2pm.
 When registering, you will indicate the fields in which you are comfortable reviewing projects, and be placed in small teams on the day of the fair.
 Each team will interview between four and seven projects during the course of the fair.
 There are three rounds of judging (the last one designed for helping to decide award winners), and there will be times to discuss results and projects with the other judges in your category between judging rounds and during lunch.

 More details and additional training will be provided the day of the fair.